kevinohara80/sfdc-trigger-framework/README.md

 ### Bypass API

 What if you want to tell other trigger handlers to halt execution?
-That's easy with the bypass api.
-Example.
+That's easy with the bypass api:

 ```java
 public class OpportunityTriggerHandler extends TriggerHandler {